 Our Administrative team at SLDC is unlike any other.
 From the camp’s inception in 1989, we have shared the same vision of what our camp family should be, with the understanding of how a positive camp experience can influence a child’s sense of well-being and self-esteem.
 We work passionately to provide a safe, stimulating and well-rounded program each and every summer, enriched with activities and Spring Lake traditions that foster a strong self-image, social relationships, and skill development, all infused with fun, laughter and spirit.
 With most of us having worked together for so many years, we are a strong, creative and cohesive unit that continuously strives to make Spring Lake Day Camp the best day camping experience available.

-Many of our Directors and Group Leaders have watched our own children grow up and experience the wonders of SLDC, mature and continue to work at the camp each summer, giving their campers the same wonderful “TLC” they had throughout the years.
+Many of our Directors and Division Leaders have watched our own children grow up and experience the wonders of SLDC, mature and continue to work at the camp each summer, giving their campers the same wonderful “TLC” they had throughout the years.
 The word “family” truly describes what we are at our core, with campers never wanting to be anywhere else during the summer months — from when they first come as a young camper to when they join us as staff.
 We even have a good amount of staff that have met their lifelong partner here and continue the Spring Lake tradition with the next generation!

 Arlene Liebman, Director